Population Estimates for Missouri and Across the U.S.

 components of change estimates.

-The single-year bridged-race estimates from the NCHS (used on our Poptrends web application) should be released circa late August or early September.
+The single-year bridged-race estimates from the NCHS (used on our Poptrends web application) was released basically simultaneously with

 Schedule of New Estimates page to see what and when to expect the rest of this year and next.